Xantios/shairport-sync-docker/README.md

 ## Get up and running fast
-- Run the includedi build script
+- Run the included build script
 - Copy the example config, and set it to your liking (defaults should work most of the time)
 - Run the included run script